Are you a leader? Share w/other legal professionals…

 This year, I attended one of the many sessions at ILTA13 named ‘Using the Cloud Responsibly’ presented by Ryan Alban and

 Kathy Owen.
 This topic is of particular interest to me because of all the work I do with organizations in educating about social media and cloud technologies functional usage.
 This session had a great wealth of information that was shared regarding privacy, security, and a lawyers ethical obligation to understand cloud technologies given by the ABA Commission on Ethics.
 Kathy shared some of the key ethics decisions on Cloud technology that got me concerned.
 Why?
 Not because of the ‘cloud’, but because too many firms and IT departments that I’ve worked with aren’t even taking the steps to understand the implications of privacy and security in their current environments.
 Let alone the ‘cloud’.

 Connect with me on Twitter!

-- How to Get Started With Social Media Marketing http://t.co/cdBTuLbxK9 about 11 hours ago from NetworkedBlogs ReplyRetweetFavorite
+- Pinterest Business Analytics: This Week in Social Media http://t.co/hwJDshpiMm about 6 hours ago from NetworkedBlogs ReplyRetweetFavorite

 TagsAddin apps blog Browser Chrome Chrome Browser cloud collaboration communications CRM disaster recovery evernote Extensions Facebook Gmail google google apps google drive hacked How To I'm back ideas integration internet iPad Keynote legal LinkedIn online identity planning playbook Prezi project management reputation management sales Salesforce Skype social media Twitter user adoption video Vizibility web workflows Zite